fogine/couchbase-odm/README.md

 -------------------------------------------

 _**Note:** this project is using [Semantic versioning](http://semver.org/)_
 _**Note:** this project is inspired by [Sequelize](https://github.com/sequelize/sequelize) - splendid promise-based ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server_
-CouchbaseODM mimics some Sequelize functionality.